leegusckd/Portfolio/README.md

 **R | Machine Learning | Classification | SVM | k-NN**

 Developed a predictive model that classifies credit card applicants as 'approved' or 'not approved' based on several predictors.
-Implemented a Support Vector Machine (SVM) to generate a classification equation and evaluated the performance of the classifier.
-Also created another model using the k-Nearest Neighbor (k-NN) algorithm and compared its performance with the SVM model.
+Used a Support Vector Machine (SVM) and the k-Nearest Neighbor (k-NN) algorithm to create a classifier and evaluate performances of the classifiers.